 Since 1983, there has been only six double-figure odds winners with an average price of $20.
 Douro Valley won in 2008 at odds of $40.

 The shortest winning price was Winx in 2016.
 The champion mare paid $1.20 to win in the three horse field, which was considered a generous price at the time.

-The Underwood Stakes is a key guide to betting the Caulfield Stakes.
-Ocean Park, So You Think and Northerly all entered the Caulfield Stakes as last start winners of the Underwood Stakes.
+The Underwood Stakes is a key guide to betting the Might And Power Stakes.
+Ocean Park, So You Think and Northerly all entered the Might And Power Stakes as last start winners of the Underwood Stakes.
 Champion runner Lonhro also entered as a last start winner having won the George Main Stakes.

-Since 2000, nine winners have emerged from the Underwood Stakes and the Makybe Diva Stakes at Flemington is also a solid form guide.
+Since 2000, 10 winners have emerged from the Underwood Stakes and the Makybe Diva Stakes at Flemington is also a solid form guide.

 Jockey Damien Oliver has the best statistics of any jockey having won on four occasions from 18 attempts.

 HorseBetting will update this page when the 2024 Might And Power Stakes are currently unavailable.

 Plenty of Group 1 superstars have won the Might And Power Stakes.
 Check the previous fields of the Might And Power Stakes here.